spsforks/ziglang-zig-wiki/Why-Zig-When-There-is-Already-CPP,-D,-and-Rust?.md

 ## First-class support for no standard library

-This was covered a bit in the documents I referenced above, but it's worth repeating again.
 Zig has an entirely optional standard library that only gets compiled into your program if you use it.
 Zig has roughly equal support for either linking against libc or not linking against it.
 Zig wants to be friendly to bare-metal and high-performance development.

 ## A Portable Language for Libraries